Relax, everything is covered under the ALDI return policy and Australian Consumer Law

 What is 'acceptable proof of purchase'?

 The best proof of purchase is a receipt.
 ALDI strongly advises you to make a copy of your receipt and keep it, and the original, in a safe place.
-Bank statements and credit card statements are also generally accepted providing the retail cost of the product can be proven.
+Bank statement, warranty cards and credit card statements are also generally accepted providing the retail cost of the product can be proven.

 Which goods are covered?